Search for synchrotron pair echo emission following KM3-230213A: Introduction

-Here we briefly outline two mechanisms by which GeV-TeV gamma-ray emission could be co-produced following an UHE neutrino: inverse-Compton pair echo and synchrotron pair echo.

-\textit{Inverse-Compton pair echo emission}: For a neutrino of energy $E_\nu \sim 220$ PeV, the pion decay gamma-rays from the same proton interaction would have energy $E_\gamma \sim 440$~PeV (because the pion energies are assumed to be distributed evenly among their decay products).
-If the neutrino was cosmogenic, i.e. produced by a cosmic-ray interaction with the CMB during propagation, the photon co-produced with the neutrino would interact with the CMB to produce an electron-positron pair.
+UHE gamma-rays are difficult to detect because they are quickly attenuated by cosmic photon backgrounds.
+However, in the case of cosmogenic production, the UHE gamma-rays may generate an electromagnetic cascade (e.g., \citealp{1996ApJ...464L..75W,Murase:2009ah,2023MNRAS.519L..85M,2025ApJ...982L..16F}) resulting in an observable GeV-TeV signal.
+If KM3-230213A was cosmogenic, i.e. produced by a cosmic-ray interaction with the CMB during propagation, the photon co-produced with the neutrino would interact with the CMB to produce an electron-positron pair.
 The electron and positron would in turn inverse Compton scatter off photons in the CMB to produce a new generation of gamma-rays.
 This process would continue until the photon energy has dropped below the threshold for pair production off the CMB and the extragalactic background light (EBL), resulting in an electromagnetic cascade.
 This electromagnetic cascade would exhibit a distinct spectral shape that can separate the observation from a traditional gamma-ray transient such as a blazar flare.
 Deflections by electrons and positrons in the intergalactic magnetic field would result in an angular deflection and time delay for the observed cascade signature, and this signature is called an inverse-Compton pair echo~\citep[e.g.,][]{1995Natur.374..430P,1996ApJ...464L..75W,2002ApJ...580L...7D,Ichiki:2007nd,Murase:2008pe,Murase:2009ah}.
+The inverse-Compton pair echo model for the case of KM3-230213A is developed in \citet{2025ApJ...982L..16F}. \citet{Milena_Cascades} searched for an inverse-Compton pair echo gamma-ray signature following the neutrino, but found no such emission.